esper-io/console_docs/docs/dashboard/README.md

 Once you provision your first device, this screen changes to the full Dashboard view.

 :::tip
-You will see a toast message at the bottom left corner when Esper team delivers new release.
+You will see a toast message at the bottom left corner when the Esper team delivers a new release.
 :::